 The mission of the Breast Cancer Research and Education Trust Fund is to enhance efforts to reduce breast cancer incidence and mortality.
-These efforts target the program needs and challenges specific to population groups and geographic regions.
+These efforts target the program needs and challenges specific to underserved population groups and geographic regions.

 Eligible grant applicants include nonprofit entities, educational institutions and government agencies in the Commonwealth of Kentucky.
 Each applicant must offer a program or service that seeks to address the needs of the commonwealth.